OptimChain/Main/_posts/Van_Instructions.md

 **Electric Capacity**:

 1. Capacity: Total Capacity of the van is 8.8 kwH.
-Given baseline consumption (Fridge, van, lights, inverter), solar is enough to sustain full charge.
+Given baseline consumption (Fridge, van, lights, inverter), solar is enough to sustain full charge on sunny days.

 2. Monitoring: When the voltage reaches 25.5 on the inverter, the van has roughly 20% battery left and need to be charged.

+3. Turning on and off: There is a small switch to the right of the inverter.
+Turning off the inverter removals all 120V power from the van and saves battery life.

+4. For cloudy days, below lists rules of thumb on keeping the battery charged:

+Inverter on usage pattern ( 4 to 5 days from full charge): Fridge + occasional microwave use + phone/laptop charging.
+Cooking at campgrounds from shore.
+Inverter off usage pattern (15 days from full charge): 2 hours of lights usage + maxfan + water pump Solar charging speed: 200 to 400 W per hour

 <img src="https://user-images.githubusercontent.com/84352976/133344117-67281d3b-01e2-4eab-b407-18193d17ebee.png" alt="Hardy Van" width="400"/>